trptcolin/macro-workshop/doc/exercises/99_bonus_round.md

 # Bonus Round

-1. In what situations is a quoted expression the same as that same textual expression without the quote?
+1. In what situations is a quoted expression equal to that same textual expression without the quote?
 A first example:

     ```clojure
     (= (quote 123) 123)